rticommunity/rticonnextdds-connector/README.md

 ## Platform Support

-Platform Support might differ between releases, check the [RTI Connector releases][connector-releases].
+Platform Support may differ between releases.
+See [RTI Connector releases][connector-releases] for platform availability.

 [connector-releases]: https://www.github.com/rticommunity/rticonnextdds-connector/releases "RTI Connector releases"

 ## Support

 If you have questions, use the [RTI Community Forum][community-forum] or Github Issues.
-If you have an active support contract with RTI, you can also use the[RTI Support Portal][support-portal].
+If you have an active support contract with RTI, you can also use the [RTI Support Portal][support-portal].

 [community-forum]: https://community.rti.com/ "RTI Community Forum"
 [support-portal]: https://support.rti.com/ "RTI Support Portal"